-- KNL's quad/cache mode is a good-performing, general purpose mode for applications which have not yet directly mapped selected data structures to MCDRAM. - highly susceptible to thrashing if important data aliases to the same location - This becomes more and more likely as node counts increase (seen with SSP apps: GTC, miniFE) - Both Intel and Cray compilers were used depending upon the application. - Static linking, more often than not, achieves better performance than dynamic linking. - Huge pages typically provides a performance increase and should be investigated for each application. - Grid ordering improves performance for many applications and should also be investigated for each application. - Hybrid parallelism can improve performance over MPI everywhere on KNL, however Cray's MPICH implementation on Trinity scales remarkably well and can be used in the interim while developing hybrid parallelism within an application. - It is important to closely monitor application communication patterns at larger scales, to ensure that point-to- point connections does not lead to large per-node MPI memory ( buffers), minimizing available memory for the application
+- KNL's Quad/Cache mode is a good-performing, general purpose mode for applications which have not yet directly mapped selected data structures to MCDRAM. - highly susceptible to thrashing if important data aliases to the same location - This becomes more and more likely as node counts increase (seen with SSP apps: GTC, miniFE) - If an application's entire memory footprint fits in MCDRAM Quad/Flat is great! - Both Intel and Cray compilers were used depending upon the application. - Static linking, more often than not, achieves better performance than dynamic linking. - Huge pages typically provides a performance increase and should be investigated for each application. - Grid ordering improves performance for many applications and should also be investigated for each application.
+Many benchmarks also benefited from 'Core Specialization'. - Hybrid parallelism can improve performance over MPI everywhere on KNL, however Cray's MPICH implementation on Trinity scales remarkably well and can be used in the interim while developing hybrid parallelism within an application. - It is important to closely monitor application communication patterns at larger scales, to ensure that point-to- point connections does not lead to large per-node MPI memory (buffers), minimizing available memory for the application